-One of the most burning questions any advertiser asks themselves is: “How much should I be paying for my Facebook Ads?”
+One of the most burning questions any advertiser asks themselves is: “How much do Facebook Ads cost?”

 As you’ll soon see, the only true answer is “It depends.”

-The truth of the matter is that your costs will vary depending on the month, day, hour, and location (and those are just a fraction of the variables at play).
+The truth of the matter is that how much you pay for your Facebook ads will vary depending on the month, day, hour, and location (and those are just a fraction of the variables at play).

 As an advertising platform, AdEspresso has managed over $636 million in ad spend.
-In this article, we’ll use this information to provide you Facebook Ad cost averages for 2018 across all four quarters.
+In this article, we’ll use this information to provide you Facebook Ad cost averages for 2021 and 2020 so you can budget for 2022.

 Before you read any further, keep in mind that this article will not tell you exactly how much your specific campaign is going to cost, but it will give you some benchmarks to set your own KPIs.